 Melissa over at Sew Like My Mom has her own tutorial and pattern.
 Here’s one of her creations:

 Pretty dapper, eh?
 In fact, in regard to her craftiness she states: “It’s been so fun to create custom neck wear!
 I’ve even been able to get him to wear holiday bow ties!
 And he really likes getting to pick out the fabric himself.”

 As a stickler for tying one’s own tie, I feel that even if one makes their own bow tie, they should make ones that require them to tie their own.
 Thus, when one is rocking it, they can enjoy an even bigger sense of achievement.

 Either way, one of the things that I admire most about these wonderful crafters is that they can customize neckwear and tailor it better to the individual.
+Even if they have one of the top rated sewing machines to help them, it still takes real skill to create such masterpieces.
 An important aspect of that is the pattern and fabric used to make a tie.
 I don’t spend much time in craft stores perusing the fabric bolt section, but I do spend time on-line and in stores looking for articles of clothing that have the specific pattern that I’m in the mood for.
 People who can sew can find fabric with their desired pattern and turn it into a fabulous fashion statement.
 So, sewing as a skill has its advantages.

 Crafters, I salute you.